 2009 – PhD Plant molecular biology, University of Birmingham

 After completing his undergraduate and master’s studies at the University of Birmingham, Daniel stayed on to complete a PhD with Dr. Juliet Coates, where he investigated the proteolytic control of key regulators of root branching in Arabidopsis.
 In 2009 he moved to the lab of Prof. Michael Holdsworth at the University of Nottingham, where he studied the role of the N-end rule pathway of protein degradation during plant development.
 This work led to the discovery of the importance of this pathway for the perception of oxygen in plants.
-In 2012 he was awarded and independent Nottingham Advanced Research Fellowship to develop his research independence, and in October 2013 he returned to the University of Birmingham to establish his own research group as a Birmingham Fellow.
+In 2012 he was awarded and independent Nottingham Advanced Research Fellowship to develop his research independence, and in October 2013 he returned to the University of Birmingham to establish his own research group.

-Research in Dr Gibbs' lab utilises molecular, genetic, physiology and biochemical approaches to investigate how plants use targeted protein degradation as a mechanism for sensing and responding to diverse developmental and environmental signals.
+Research in Dr Gibbs' lab utilises molecular, genetic and biochemical approaches to investigate how plants use targeted protein degradation as a mechanism for sensing and responding to diverse developmental and environmental signals.
 The general aim of our work is to increase our understanding of how plants develop and respond to the environment, and to identify promising targets that can be manipulated in agriculturally important crops to improve growth, productivity and stress tolerance.

 Proteins are major functional components of cells, and the regulation of their turnover is essential for controlling cellular responses and developmental outputs.
 In plants, targeted proteolysis has important roles in sensing and coordinating responses to internal developmental cues (e.g. phytohormones, such as auxin) and environmental signals (e.g. oxygen availability).
 The "N-end rule pathway" is an ancient and highly evolutionarily conserved proteolytic system that targets proteins for destruction based on the nature of their N-terminus (the beginning of the protein).
 We recently identified the first targets of this pathway in the plant kingdom, and showed that they mediate plant perception and response to low oxygen stress (hypoxia), a situation that frequently occurs during floods (Gibbs et al. 2011 Nature).
 This is the first example of a direct molecular mechanism for oxygen sensing in plants, and represents a major breakthrough for the future development of flood-tolerant crops, a key focus for food security.
 More recently, this same pathway has been shown to mediate perception and transduction of nitric oxide (NO), an important developmental signaling molecule in plants (Gibbs et al., 2014 Molecular Cell).
 This highlights the importance of N-end rule-mediated protein degradation in plants, and our ongoing studies suggest that the N-end rule plays a key role in a wide range of other developmental and physiological processes.